The pandemic has pushed new healthcare technology priorities ahead of old ones since the outbreak began in February 2020.

-Prior to the pandemic, LexisNexis Risk Solutions assembled Chief Information Officers (CIOs), all members of the College of Healthcare Information Management Executives (CHIME), to facilitate conversations around healthcare data governance, privacy and how to address vulnerable populations.
+Prior to the pandemic, LexisNexis Risk Solutions assembled healthcare Chief Information Officers (CIOs), all members of the College of Healthcare Information Management Executives (CHIME), to facilitate conversations around healthcare data governance, privacy and how to address vulnerable populations.
 All of these technology topics are still relevant – and in some cases even more urgent – as we look to the coming months and years for healthcare delivery in a post-COVID world.
-Let's check in on the state of technology in healthcare.
+Let's check in on the state of medical technology in the healthcare industry.

-Therefore, healthcare technology goals, such as accurate patient information, linked patient records, interoperability and cybersecurity continue to be at the forefront.
-The pandemic has only amplified the need for these technologies to become realities in healthcare.
+Therefore, technology goals, such as accurate patient information, linked patient records, interoperability and cybersecurity continue to be at the forefront of healthcare concerns.
+The pandemic has only amplified the need for these technologies to become realities in the healthcare industry.

 With the move to telemedicine and remote workforces, the lens is even more focused on identity management practices and security protocols.
-Allowing the right person access to the right records, and ensuring the proper patient is getting the right care, is more critical than ever as the pandemic continues to churn through the U.S. These technology needs have not changed, they've only become more critical to ensure proper medical care and to improve healthcare delivery from providers.
+Allowing the right person access to the right healthcare records, and ensuring appropriate and patient-centric care, is more critical than ever as the pandemic continues to churn through the U.S. These technology needs have not changed, they've only become more critical to ensure proper value-based medical care and to improve healthcare delivery from providers.

-Lastly, the pandemic has also intensified the need for technology to help us better understand how social factors impact patient health, healthcare access and outcomes.
+Lastly, the pandemic has also intensified the need for technology to help us with monitoring social factors that effect patient health and understanding their impact on healthcare access and outcomes.
 COVID-19 brought the integration of social determinants of health into care planning to the forefront.
-Data showed that the virus spread most quickly through densely populated cities, anddisproportionately impacted vulnerable populations.
+Data showed that the virus spread most quickly through densely populated cities, and disproportionately impacted vulnerable populations.
 Integrating social determinants of health data into care models can address these disparities and provide better medical care to vulnerable populations.

 Download this research paper to gain insights into how information security, privacy, operations, compliance, clinical and accountable care teams are handling the impact of COVID-19 on healthcare technology.